 They also told the Indians that America owned their land and offered military protection in exchange for peace.

-In late September, however, they encountered the Teton Sioux who weren’t as accommodating and tried to stop the Corps’ boats and demanded a toll payment.
-But they were no match for the military might of the Corps and moved on.
+In late September, however, they encountered the Teton Sioux, who weren’t as accommodating and tried to stop the Corps’ boats and demanded a toll payment.
+But they were no match for the military weapons of the Corps, and soon moved on.

 In early November, the Corps came across villages of friendly Mandan and Minitari Indians near present-day Washburn, North Dakota, and decided to set up camp downriver for the winter along the banks of the Missouri River.

 The Corps spent the next five months at Fort Mandan hunting, forging and making canoes, ropes, leather clothing and moccasins while Clark prepared new maps.
-According to Clark’s journal, the men were in good health overall – other than those suffering from venereal disease they may have caught from Indian women.
+According to Clark’s journal, the men were in good health overall, other than those suffering from sexually transmitted infections.

 While at Fort Mandan, Lewis and Clark met French-Canadian trapper Toussaint Charbonneau and hired him as an interpreter.
-They allowed his pregnant Shoshone Indian wife Sacagawea to join him on the expedition.
+They allowed his pregnant Shoshone wife, Sacagawea, to join him on the expedition.